vitalab/vitalab.github.io/article/_posts/2020-06-12-FeatureRobustness.md

 ![](/article/images/feature_robustness/sc9.jpg)

 * Empirical work suggests that the trace of the Hessian is a good average of the spectrum.
-With respecto to the trace of the Hessian, they prove the following:
+With respect to the trace of the Hessian, they prove the following:

 ![](/article/images/feature_robustness/sc10.jpg)